imagesegmentation2020/indoor/Readme.md

       - transformations: classes and methods to be available the images and labels to be transformed
       - models: U-net model
       - utils: Other methods for miscellaneous goals, as save the current state of the model, select the colors to show labels.
+  - Folder Experiments: Contains the model and checkpoints for each model evaluated on every experiment.
-  - Images: Zip file with all images and labels.
+  - Folder Images: Zip file with all images and labels.
   - Model training: Google Colab to train the network.
   - Model testing: Google colab to load the model and test them.
   - Weights calculation: Google Colab to calculate the weights for the CrossEntropy weighted loss.
   - Tensorboard Unet Experiments: Google Colab to read results of previous executions.
+  - Tensorboard Deeplab Experiments: Google Colab to read results of previous executions, when using Depplab Model
   - Data preprocessing: Google colab to read the dataset and generate images and labels for training, test and validation.
   - Model Deeplabv3-Resnet101: Training code adapt to use a pretrained model.